aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ### Create Snip Corner Rectangle

 You can create a snip corner rectangle using Aspose.Words.
 The shape types are SingleCornerSnipped, TopCornersSnipped, DiagonalCornersSnipped,  TopCornersOneRoundedOneSnipped,  SingleCornerRounded,  TopCornersRounded,  and DiagonalCornersRounded.
 The DML shape is created using DocumentBuilder.InsertShape method with these shape types.
 These types cannot be used to create VML shapes.
 Attempt to create a shape by using the public constructor of the "Shape" class raises the "NotSupportedException" exception.
-The following code example shows how to insert these types of shapes into the document.
+The following code example demonstrates how to insert these types of shapes into the document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-Shapes-WorkingWithShapes-AddCornersSnipped.java" >}}